 - Reporting and analytics: Stay on top of your data with reporting and analytics features that will help you improve your store operations to generate more revenue.

 If you’re looking for a thrift store solution, take a demo of ThriftCart.
 Our cloud-based software is built specifically for thrift stores, making it the best choice for meeting unique thrift shop needs.
-ThriftCart has all the features above and more, and the software is incredibly easy to use.
+ThriftCart has all the above features (and more!) and the software is incredibly easy to use.

 Before you open your store to the public, make sure that you have the help you need to ensure everything runs smoothly.
 That means hiring staff members, which may include: